Dedsec0098/Spam_Detection_Model/readme.md

 docker compose up --build
 ```

-Notes:
-- The repository includes a `Dockerfile` and `docker-compose.yml` that install dependencies, run `setup.sh` to fetch NLTK data, and start Streamlit on port `8501`.
-- By default `.dockerignore` excludes `*.pkl` files so model artifacts are not copied into the Docker build context.
-If you want the image to contain `model.pkl` and `vectorizer.pkl`, remove those entries from `.dockerignore` and add the files to the repo (or use Git LFS).
-- If your model files are large, consider hosting them in a Hugging Face Model repo and modify `app.py` to download them at startup using `huggingface_hub` (the `requirements.txt` already includes `huggingface_hub`).
-For private model repos, store your HF token as a container environment variable and pass it via `docker run -e HF_TOKEN=...` or in `docker-compose.yml`.

 Example: run the container and pass a private HF token (if needed):
 ```bash
 docker run --rm -p 8501:8501 -e HF_TOKEN="$HF_TOKEN" -v "$PWD":/app spam-detection-app:latest